Magnetic Field Amplification via Protostellar Disc Dynamos: Dynamo Model

 The momentum flux density tensor is given by

-where $\tau_{ik}$ is the viscous stress contribution from the turbulent fluctuations of the velocity.
+where the bracketed term, the so-called Maxwell stress, is responsible for the Lorentz force and $\tau_{ik}$ is the viscous stress contribution from the turbulent fluctuations of the velocity.
 As mentioned, we assume that these can be represented in the same way as the collisional viscosity by substitution of the turbulent viscosity.
 The leading order contributions to the viscous stress arise from large velocity gradients.
 In a Keplerian type disc these are dominated by the azimuthal terms $v_{\phi} \sim v_{K}$.
 However, we include all viscous terms involving $v_R$ and $v_{\phi}$.
 The leading order contribution to the momentum flux density from turbulence are therefore

-where $\Omega = v_{\phi}/R$ is the angular velocity of the gas.
+where $\overline{\Omega} = \overline{v}_{\phi}/R$ is the angular velocity of the gas.